Lavoisier Documentation

 Contributing

-2. Buhera Language: Rust-based language implementation and validation
+2. Buhera Language: Rust-based language implementation

 3. Documentation: Tutorials, examples, and best practices